ufo5260987423/various-program-languages-benchmark/README.md

 bash nix-bench "<lang>/<impl>"
 ```

 The result will be in `./output/once-time/` directory.
-All available implementations are listed with `./nix-bench --list`.
+All available implementations are listed with `bash nix-bench --list`.

 If you don't want to use Nix, you can use `bench` instead.
 That will try to call the existed binary executable on your system.